| || |

 I'm not sure if isolation quite describes it.
 I suppose it is a feeling of loneliness and of feeling misunderstood.
 Today, I didn't feel that way.
 Today, I felt "got".
 Today, my eyes teared up as I read an email from one of Joe's teachers.
 This email was not in response to any recent issues.
 It was an unexpected email of praise for Joe.
 A portion: 'I can only imagine how challenging it is to live each day with diabetes, and the impacts it has on Joe's personal and academic life.

 | FRIDAY, JANUARY 20, 2017

 NOTE: Joe does not have a Chromebook Confiscation history.
 I knew, over the years, we'd run into difficulties of not being understood.
-We all deal with that in our day-in-the-life. limits his access further.'
+We all deal with that in our day-in-the-life.
+I guess I didn't think I'd be saying things like this to an educator: 'Not only is his access to his school day limited by treating and waiting out lows, but to take away his Chromebook for the remainder of the school day, because of his medical condition. limits his access further.'
 My voice was measured.
-My temper in check.
-The blood sugar checking, the carb counting, and the insulin dosing are one thing.
-Joe promised.

 BETA BUDDIES Night Shift